SD-MVSum: Script-Driven Multimodal Video Summarization Method and Datasets: Experiments

 \subsection{Qualitative analysis}

-To further evaluate the contribution of audio transcripts in the script-driven video summarization outcome, we performed a qualitative analysis that was based on manual observation of the generated summaries by our SD-MVSum method and the SD-VSum method \cite{sdvsum2025} that uses just the visual content of the video, for a set of sampled videos from the S-VideoXum and S-MrHiSum datasets.
-One of the examined samples is presented in Fig. \ref{fig:qual_example}.
+To further evaluate the contribution of audio transcripts in the script-driven video summarization outcome, we performed a qualitative analysis that was based on manual observation of the generated summaries by our SD-MVSum method and the SD-VSum method \cite{10.1145/3746027.3755821} that uses just the visual content of the video, for a set of sampled videos from the SM-VideoXum and SM-MrHiSum datasets.
+One of the examined samples is presented in Fig. \ref{fig:qual_example_b}.
 The upper part provides a keyframe-based representation of the content of the full-length video, and the tabular structure beneath shows the utilized input data and the generated video summary by each method.
 As can be seen, both methods focused on parts of the video presenting cheer-leading routines (either during training or at a competition) and ignored less relevant parts showing e.g., interviews, thus being aligned with the user script.
-However, SD-VSum puts more emphasis on parts of the video showing individual and group training in an indoor area (choosing $6$ relevant video fragments) and focuses less on parts of the video presenting the team's participation at the competition (selecting $3$ relevant video fragments).
-On the contrary, SD-MVSum pays more attention to video parts showing the team's routines at the competition (keeping $6$ relevant video fragments) and includes also some parts demonstrating the team's efforts in the training area (including $3$ relevant video fragments).
-This example, demonstrates that the use of audio transcripts allowed SD-MVSum to spot more effectively video parts showing the team's participation at a competition, and generate a summary that is more aligned with the viewer's needs, as indicated by the significantly higher F-Score.
-Another indicative example is available in the Supplementary Materials.
+However, SD-VSum puts emphasis on parts of the video showing the group's training in an indoor area (choosing $7$ relevant video fragments) and focuses less on parts of the video presenting the team's participation at the competition (selecting $2$ relevant video fragments).
+On the contrary, SD-MVSum produces a more comprehensive summary, showing parts from the training process (including $4$ relevant video fragments), capturing the essence of the competition stage (using $2$ relevant fragments), and presenting the team's performance during the competition (selecting $3$ relevant fragments).
+This example, demonstrates that the use of audio transcripts allowed SD-MVSum to spot more effectively video parts showing the team's preparation and participation at a competition, and generate a summary that is more aligned with the viewer's needs, as indicated by the significantly higher F-Score.

+Another example from our qualitative analysis using a travel VLOG from YouTube (available at: https://www.youtube.com/watch?v=F2RLoK16U4k) is presented in Fig. \ref{fig:qual_example_c}.
+The upper part provides a keyframe-based representation of the content of the full-length video, and the tabular structure beneath shows the utilized input data and the generated video summary by the SD-MVSum and SD-VSum methods.
+As can be seen, both methods provide a complete synopsis of the travel and focus on iconic places and monuments of the city.
+However, SD-MVSum pays more attention to video parts showing local dishes and pastries, producing a video summary that is more tailored to the user script.